 Young people aging out of foster care in jurisdictions without an allocation of FUP vouchers, as well as those who are not eligible for or who do not receive a FUP voucher, may benefit from three other HUD programs for low-income individuals and families: the Public Housing Program, the Section 8 Housing Choice Voucher (HCV) Program, and privately owned subsidized housing.
 Public housing residents live in projects that are typically owned by a local public housing agency.
 The units are subsidized such that tenants pay rent equivalent to 30 percent of their adjusted gross income.
 HCV recipients rent housing from landlords or property managers in the private housing market, and the subsidy is paid directly to the landlord or property manager.
 Like public housing residents, HCV recipients typically pay 30 percent of their adjusted gross income in rent.
 However, unlike public housing residents, they may live in any housing that meets minimum health and safety standards.
 Moreover, given that the voucher is attached to the tenant (i.e., tenant-based), it moves with the tenant if the tenant moves.
 Low-income individuals and families may also live in subsidized apartments that are privately owned (i.e., project-based Section 8).
-Although tenants pay rent that is also 30 to 40 percent of their adjusted gross income, the voucher is attached to the tenant.
+Although tenants pay rent that is also 30 to 40 percent of their adjusted gross income, the voucher is attached to the property (i.e., project-based); if the tenant moves, the voucher does not move with the tenant.